 Doing so allows them to offer lower rates and superior customer service.
 But it also means you may not be able to get what you’re looking for.

-Additionally, while you can get a fixed-rate mortgage in a variety of loan terms, they aren’t offering adjustable-rate mortgages at the moment.
+However, you can get both a fixed-rate mortgage in a variety of loan terms, or an adjustable-rate mortgage such as a 5/1 or 7/1 ARM.

 AimLoan Mortgage Rates